-Stone Forest by Kees OuwensThe event consists of hundreds of artworks installed in public fields, abandoned buildings and forests, aimed at reviving local and international interest and tourism, as well as promoting public art in this otherwise economically depressed, rural region with an aging demographic.
-The convergence of public art, economic revitalization, and social equity issues reflects a critical component of the Triple Bottom Line, as valued cultural institutions are essential for a truly sustainable future.
-This festival, which engages visitors with the natural environment in new and innovative ways, does just that, in addition to providing a venue for emerging contemporary artistic talent.
+The exhibition consists of hundreds of artworks installed in public fields, abandoned buildings and forests and is aimed at reviving local and international interest and tourism, as well as promoting arts in the rural region.
+This convergence of public art, economic revitalization, and social equity intrinsically reflects the Triple Bottom Line, as these valued institutions and concepts are critical to a sustainable future.

-Artists collaborate with local communities to address environment, context and placemaking through artistic interpretation.
-Works include both permanent and temporary outdoor installations, transformations of abandoned homes and schools, and the creation of context-specific gathering spaces that celebrate the beauty of the natural landscape throughout the 760 square km site.
+Artists collaborate with local communities to determine environmental issues, interpret the physical context and evaluate placemaking objectives.
+The resulting site-specific installations include permanent and temporary outdoor transformations of abandoned homes and schools, creating gathering spaces that celebrate and encourage interaction with the beauty of the natural landscape.

 So, as the international community considers the most effective means to rebuild, revitalize, and assess Japan's physical recovery, it's similarly worthwhile to consider the country's historic cultural and artistic legacy in these efforts- and their value in creating a viable and lasting future from all perspectives: environmental, economic and social.